Peer Review Process

 1. Manuscript submission by the author (Route 1)

 2. Manuscript checking and selection by the manager and editors (Route 2).
 Editors have the authority to directly accept, reject, or send the manuscript for review.
-A plagiarism check using Turnitin is conducted on each manuscript before proceeding further.
+A plagiarism examination using Turnitin is conducted on each manuscript before proceeding further.

 6. If the reviewers are satisfied with the revisions, the editor sends a notification of acceptance (Route 6).